 Environmental & Social Impact

-Modern systems and infrastructure upgrades will enhance energy efficiency, lower emissions, and improve climate resilience.
-Accessibility upgrades will ensure barrier-free experiences for all users.
-Together, these significant upgrades will enable the Canada Games to return to Saint John in 2029 and extend the life of the CGAC for generations to come!
+Modern systems and infrastructure upgrades will enhance energy efficiency, reduce emissions, and improve climate resilience.
+Accessibility upgrades will support barrier-free experiences for all users.

 Latest Updates